dille12/MIMOSA/README.md

 # MIMOSA

 **MIMOSA** (Microscopy IMage prOcessing SoftwAre) is a **node-based image analysis toolkit** for accurate dispersion measurements for large datasets of **SEM images**.
 It provides a modular framework for particle segmentation and dispersion measurement, optimized for large image batches and research on **rubber–lignin composites**.
+This software was developed alongside a Master's thesis, which can be found [here](https://urn.fi/URN:NBN:fi:tuni-202506117087).

 ---